DarkCrown11/Custom-Debug-Console-V0.1.0-Documentation/README.md

 ## Setup
-After purchasing the plugin from the [FAB](https://www.fab.com/listings/c3f0a7e2-ffdd-484c-86e6-4a38934d7d06) and installing it on the engine, you can enable the plugin in `Edit→Plugins→Installed→Custom Debug Console` and restart the engine.
+After purchasing the plugin from the [FAB](https://www.fab.com/listings/c3f0a7e2-ffdd-484c-86e6-4a38934d7d06) and installing it on the engine, you can enable the plugin in `Edit -> Plugins -> Installed -> Custom Debug Console` and restart the engine.

 https://github.com/user-attachments/assets/4e674b87-770e-48a1-b0aa-f86cae844555